Bold Colours: Your Lighting Guide

 The Eclisse Table Lamp, also by Artemide and designed by Vico Magistretti in 1967, offers something more precise.
 Its defining feature is a rotating inner shutter - a mechanical dimmer that allows you to adjust both the direction and intensity of the light with a simple turn.
 When fully closed, the result is a glowing halo effect that is quietly dramatic.
 Available in red, orange, yellow, copper, gold, mirror, white and black, the Eclisse is the kind of piece that rewards closer inspection.

-Together, they represent a thread running through Italian design - the idea that a lamp can be as considered as a sculpture, as useful as a tool, and as beautiful as either.
+Together, these pieces represent a thread running through Italian design - the idea that a lamp can be as considered as a sculpture, as useful as a tool, and as beautiful as either.

-For larger spaces, floor lamps in this collection bring colour to a grander scale.
+For larger spaces, floor lamps in this collection can bring colour to a grander scale.

-The Tatu Alta Floor Lamp by Santa & Cole is a study in controlled energy.
-Its orientable structure - manufactured from glossy metal and ABS plastic in white grey or pure red - allows precise direction of light exactly where it is needed.
+The Tatu Alta Floor Lamp by Santa & Cole is a study in controlled colour.
+The fixture's orientable structure - manufactured from glossy metal and ABS plastic in white grey or pure red - allows precise direction of light exactly where it is needed.
 There is something inherently satisfying about its functionality: a built-in dimmer and adjustable focal length mean the Tatu Alta works as hard as it looks good.
-In red, it is particularly striking - an unambiguous statement in a living room or reading corner.
+In red, it is particularly striking - a statement in a living room or reading corner.

-Overhead lighting in this collection ranges from the warmly organic to the quietly handcrafted.
+Overhead lighting in the colour collection ranges from the warmly organic to the quietly handcrafted.

-The Nans Cylinder Pendant Light takes its inspiration from the secluded Cala Nans cove on the Costa Brava - and carries that quiet, Mediterranean sensibility into the interior.
-Handwoven using a combination of weaving techniques, it brings natural texture and a warm, diffused light to dining and living spaces.
-It is the kind of piece that rewards slowing down - the more you look, the more there is to see.
+The Nans Cylinder Pendant Light takes its inspiration from the secluded Cala Nans cove on the Costa Brava - and carries that quiet, Mediterranean sense into the interior.
+Handwoven using a combination of weaving techniques, the light brings natural texture and a warm, diffused light to dining and living spaces.

 For wall lighting with colour and character, the Mod Knuckle Wall Light combines mid-century modern references with a clean, contemporary form - a wide conical shade on an adjustable arm, available in seven earthy, nature-inspired colours.
 It works beautifully as a bedside or reading light, but is equally at home in a hallway or accent position where a touch of considered colour is welcome.